ahmedsomaa/gs-rust/hello_cargo/README.md

 Cargo is Rust’s build system and package manager.
 Some basic cargo commands include:

 - `cargo new <my_project>` to create a new cargo project.
 This command would create a new project under the `my_project` directory.
-The directory chould have a `src` directory and a `cargo.toml` file which contains information about the project's name, cargo version and edition.
+The directory should have a `src` directory and a `cargo.toml` file which contains information about the project's name, cargo version and edition.
 The `src` directory contains one file `main.rs`.
 - `cargo build` to build your project.
 This command builds the project for the development environment and places the build artifacts under the `target/debug/` directory.
 To build for release, you need to pass the `--release`